The complete tool

 for jewelry.
 Commercial sterling and fine silver rivets are quite limited.

-Besides, using them means your piece can no longer legally be called
+Besides, using them means the piece is no longer legally

 handmade.

-Handmade matters to me which is why I make my own rivets.
+Handmade matters which is why I make my own rivets.
 Shaping, filing, and

 sanding drain production time.
 The consistency was meh so it often